Living With a Spinal Cord Injury

 What happens after a spinal cord injury?

 At the hospital, treatment starts right away to prevent more damage to the spine and spinal cord.
 Steps are taken to get your blood pressure stable and help you breathe.
 You may get a steroid medicine to reduce swelling of the spinal cord.
 A number of tests are done.
 These include X-ray of the spine, CT scan, MRI, and ultrasound of the kidneys.
 These tests are repeated over time to check how you are doing.

 You will be tested to see how you respond to pinpricks and light touch all over your body.
 The doctor will ask you to move different parts of your body and test the strength of your muscles.
 These tests help the doctor know how severe the injury is and how likely it is that you could get back some feeling and movement.
 Most recovery occurs in the first 6 months.

 As soon as you are stable, rehabilitation (rehab) starts.
 The goal of rehab is to help prepare you for life after rehab and help you be as independent as possible.
 What happens in rehab depends on your level of injury.
 The rehab team will help you to learn how to:

-- Prevent problems like pressure sores and know when you need to call a doctor.
+- Prevent problems like pressure injuries and know when you need to call a doctor.

 - Exercise to keep your muscles strong and flexible.